 Malcolm Knowles, a pioneer in adult education, popularized the concept of five teaching strategies for adults, which states that students learn best when:

-- Adults understand why something is important to know or do
+- Adults understand why something is important to know or do.

-- Adults have the freedom to learn in their own way
+- Adults have the freedom to learn in their own way.

-- Learning is experiential
+- Learning is experiential.

-- The time is right for them to learn
+- The time is right for them to learn.

-- The process is positive and encouraging
+- The education process is positive and encouraging.

-Make sure adults understand why something is important to know or do
+Make sure adults understand why something is important to know or do.

-This principle is not about why adults are sitting in your class looking to feed off of your knowledge, but rather why each component of the class you’re teaching is an important part of the learning process.
+This principle is not about why adults are sitting in your class looking to feed off of your knowledge, but rather why each component of the course you’re teaching is an important part of the learning process.

-Adults have the freedom to learn in their own way
+Adults have the freedom to learn in their own way.

 Visual learners prefer to be shown a lesson through graphs, diagrams, and illustrations.
 They rely on what the instructor is doing and often sit in the front of the classroom to avoid visual obstructions.
 The best form of communication is providing worksheets, white boarding, and leveraging phrases such as, “Do you see how this works?”